 - Combine Ingredients: Mix 150g starter, 325g water, 20g avocado oil, and 25g honey until milky.
 Add 500g unbleached flour and 10g salt, mix until you get a shaggy dough.
 Cover with a damp cloth or plastic cover and rest 1 hour.

 - Stretch & Fold: Do 4 sets of stretch and folds, 30 minutes apart.
+Spray or wet your hands with water to prevent the dough from sticking.

 - Bulk Ferment: Cover and let rise an additional 4-8 hours or overnight if your house is cooler.
 You’ll know your dough is done when it’s just about doubled in size, bubbly, jiggly, and airy.